Your cookie preferences

 About Virgin Media

-Virgin Media makes up one-half of Virgin Media O2, which is one of the largest telecom companies in the UK.
+Virgin Media is part of Virgin Media O2, which is one of the largest telecom companies in the UK.

-It operates on its own cable network, including for its TV service, rather than relying on Openreach for its connections (like most providers do).
+It operates on its own cable network for both its broadband and TV services rather than relying on Openreach for its connections (like many other providers do).
 This gives it some benefits in terms of internet speed because it uses much faster cables than the older, copper-based network that Openreach relies on.

 Virgin Media M250 broadband-only

-For this review, we tested out Virgin Media’s M250 broadband-only package.
-But we’ve also explored the other speeds and services on offer from the provider, and how they compare to other providers’ additional options.
+For this review, we tested Virgin Media’s M250 broadband-only package.
+However, we’ve also explored the provider's other speeds and services and how they compare to other providers’ additional options.

-I live in a two-bedroom flat in a household of three young professionals, who regularly work from home, join video calls, stream TV and play competitive games online.
-And the 264Mbps internet speed we get from this package is fast enough for everything we do online and then some.
-However, intermittent outages on Virgin Media’s network have meant we get some frustrating moments without an internet connection.
+I live in a two-bedroom flat in a household of three young professionals.
+We regularly work from home, join video calls, stream TV, and play competitive games online.
+The 264Mbps internet speed we get from this package is fast enough for everything we do online and then some.
+However, intermittent outages on Virgin Media’s network have meant we have had some frustrating moments without an internet connection.

-Despite this, for the £29 per month price point that we purchased this deal at, this service has largely satisfied the demands we had.
+Despite this, for the £29 per month price point at which we purchased this deal, this service has largely satisfied our demands.

 Browse our best deals from Virgin Media